 DR. EDSEL ING

-Dr. Edsel Ing graduated with honours from the University of Toronto School of Medicine, and in addition completed a Masters degree in Public Health at Harvard, the medical education teaching certificate at Johns Hopkins, and the Global Scholars research training program at Harvard.
-After internship and eye specialty training at the University of Toronto he undertook 3 extra years of post-specialty training (fellowships) at the Mayo Clinic, Wills Eye Hospital, and Allegheny General Hospital.
-Dr. Ing was staff at 12 different hospitals in Canada and the United States and worked in multiple group practices including Sunnybrook Hospital, Kresge Eye Institue (Detroit), and Southern Illinois University (Springfield).
+Dr. Ing graduated with honours from the University of Toronto School of Medicine, and in addition completed a Masters degree in Public Health at Harvard, the medical education teaching certificate at Johns Hopkins, the Global Scholars research training program at Harvard , a masters of political science via the United Nations Institute for Training and Research and University of Catalonia, plus a PhD at Kingston University.
+After internship and residency training at the University of Toronto he undertook 3 extra years of post-specialty training (fellowships) at the Mayo Clinic, Wills Eye Hospital, and Allegheny General Hospital.
+Dr. Ing was staff at 12 different hospitals in Canada and the United States and worked in multiple group practices including Sunnybrook Hospital, Kresge Eye Institute (Detroit), and Southern Illinois University (Springfield).
 He used this experience to establish the TESO specialty centre dedicated to patients with oculoplastic, orbital, strabismus, and neuro-ophthalmic problems.

-Dr. Ing is an Associate Professor of Ophthalmology at the University of Toronto.
-He has had memberships in the Canadian Society of Oculoplastic Surgery, the American Society of Oculoplastic and Reconstructive Surgery, the European Society of Oculoplastic and Reconstructive Surgery, the American Association of Pediatric Ophthalmology and Strabismus, the North American Neuro-ophthalmology Society, the Canadian Ophthalmological Society, the American Academy of Ophthalmology and the Royal College of Surgeons of Canada.
+Dr. Ing is a full Professor at the University of Toronto, Faculty of Medicine, Department of Ophthalmology & Vision Sciences (UTDOVS), and the service chief of Neuro-ophthalmology at the UTDOVS.
+He is a member of the Canadian Society of Oculoplastic Surgery, the American Society of Oculoplastic and Reconstructive Surgery, the European Society of Oculoplastic and Reconstructive Surgery, the International Strabismological Association, the North American Neuro-ophthalmology Society, the Canadian Ophthalmological Society, the American Academy of Ophthalmology and the Royal College of Surgeons of Canada.
 He lectured for the Osler Institute for five years in the United States.
 Medical students, residents and fellows are welcome to attend the TESO centre.

 In his younger years, Dr. Ing finished ten marathons including the Boston Marathon, the Venice marathon, and the Jinshanling Great Wall of China marathon.